 “Just watching to see what happens when they show up at my window.”

 In a few minutes, we both could see someone appear outside Robby’s room.
 It was Jazz.
-He waited, until Dave came up, after looking in and seeing no one.
+After looking in and seeing no one, Dave came up, .
 We couldn’t hear what they said, but obviously they were plotting something.
 Just then, we watched Dave go in the window, with Jazz keeping watch.

 “That asshole; he’s looking for my stash.”